top of page

 The Porn Connection

 Porn isn’t inherently bad, but its overstimulating nature magnifies the death grip cycle.
-When combined with tight pressure and rapid strokes, the brain starts craving instant reward — fast visuals, fast motion, fast climax.
+When combined with tight pressure and rapid strokes, the brain starts craving instant reward like fast visuals, fast motion, fast climax.

 This creates a dopamine loop: